-Thank you for your interest in the CSU Career Center’s Diversity and Inclusion Toolkit.
+Thank you for your interest in the CSU Career Center’s Diversity, Equity & Inclusion Toolkit.
 We are excited to work with our employer partners to help support their recruiting goals and promote Ram talent.

 The creation of the toolkit came as a result of years of conversations with employers working to answer the question, “how does my organization recruit diverse talent?”
 While this toolkit by no means answers that question with a single solution, it is our best attempt to help provide organizations the tools to recruit diverse students, as well as be equipped to fully support those students as employees.
 What we do know about recruiting diverse talent is that successful organizations look beyond just the recruiting process and instead focus on how to retain diverse talent or create a culture that is welcoming to that diverse talent.
 We hope this toolkit will help connect our employers to tools that they can learn from and that it will also provide ideas about how to engage their organization in conversations around diversity and inclusion.
 We also aim to be able to more clearly outline what diversity and inclusion means at CSU.
 There are items in this toolkit that will inform you of our university demographics and that will also highlight the work we do to try and support inclusive efforts at our university.
 By providing you this context, we hope it will encourage you to ask additional questions about the strategies we use and that it will give you insight into the student populations you might be aiming to recruit.

 The Career Center team is by no means an expert in any of the following content areas.
 We instead are eager to learn alongside you about how your organization promotes diversity and inclusion and engage in conversations about how to best support our students as they enter the world of work in an increasingly diverse workforce.